ncthbrt/mew/README.md

-# WESL Tools
+# WESL for Rust

 **A work in progress!**

 This project will implement the necessary tools to build complex shaders, like [naga_oil](https://github.com/bevyengine/naga_oil) does for [bevy](https://bevyengine.org/), but in a framework-agnostic way.
-At [wgsl-tooling-wg](https://github.com/wgsl-tooling-wg), we aim at standardizing a few language extensions to facilitate the work of engine developers and shader wizards.
+At [wgsl-tooling-wg](https://github.com/wgsl-tooling-wg), we aim at standardizing a few language extensions to facilitate the work of engine developers and shader witches.

-This will be the home of a few wgsl source manipulation tools:

-* A *syntax tree*, allows representing wgsl source.
-* A *parser*, converts source to the syntax tree and provides human-readable error messages.
-* (TODO) A *bundler* that produces a single WESL file from a set of input files and their local dependencies.
-* (TODO) A *checker*, verify that a wgsl code is correct.
-* (TODO) Various implementations of wgsl language extensions, the first ones will be imports and generics.

 ## Goals